FOSSEE/nghdl/Debian/readme.md

-Debian Installer Documentation
+Ubuntu Installer Documentation
 ====

-It contains all the documenation for installers on Debian (Ubuntu 14.04 and above).
+It contains all the documenation for installers on Ubuntu 14.04 and above.
 Separate installers are required to resolve dependencies only of GHDL and are mentioned below.

-## Differences in Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 18.04 installers:
+## Differences in Ubuntu 14.04, Ubuntu 16.04 and above installers:
 1. Dependency on gnat :
 	- Ubuntu 14.04 : gnat (v4.6)
 	- Ubuntu 16.04 : gnat-5 (v5.4)